 Because life’s not fun without an exception to an exception – Article 1 Paragraph 5 contains a number of exceptions to the savings clause.
 The one relating to Article 17 is:

 The provisions of paragraph 4 of this Article shall not affect….sub-paragraph b) of paragraph 1 and paragraphs 3 and 5 of Article 17 (Pensions, Social Security, Annuities, Alimony, and Child Support).

 Sub-paragraph b of Article 17, paragraph 1 would apply if the U.S. pension was non-taxable to a U.S. resident (or vice versa for the U.K).
 Paragraph 3 of Article 17 would apply to social security type distributions.
 And Paragraph 5 of Article 17 would apply to pension distributions made under alimony and child support agreements.
 None of these apply to this situation.

 Step 5: Claim either a treaty-based return position or foreign tax credits

 Applying Article 17 and the savings clause, Bob should report his pension distribution on his U.K. tax return.
 Then he should report the distribution on his U.S. return and claim a foreign tax credit for the U.K. taxes paid on the distribution.
-Note: the foreign credit would would classified as “certain income resourced by treaty” instead of as passive category income.
+Note: the foreign credit in this case should be classified as “certain income resourced by treaty” instead of as passive category income.

 If the situation were different and Bob was able to exclude the income on his U.S. return, he would make a treaty-based return position disclosure on Form 8833.

 Tax treaties should be read thoroughly when applying for tax treaty benefits.
 For example, any one of these two situations could have drastically changed the above result: a Roth instead of traditional IRA or a lump-sum distribution.